 Form Setters: At this stage, a crew will move into setup forms that will hold the concrete in place while it dries (or cures).
 A 6″ x 6″ welded wire mesh will be put in place during the concrete pour for reinforcement.
-If rebar is used, it should overlap the next piece by 2′.
+If rebar is used, it will probably overlap the next piece by 2′.

 Compaction: Once the area is formed, we will work to compact the ground to create a solid surface for our concrete project.
 Once compacted, we will typically bring in road base to compact further and create a stronger base.
 In some instances, we will remove soil to make room for the road base.
-Please, note that it is never a good idea to pour concrete on a frozen surface.
-As the ground thaws, areas will expand and shrink, which can cause the concrete to crack.
-A winter pour will be sucessful if the ground is thawed and the concrete is covered after the pour.

 Concrete with a 2,500 PSI (pounds per square inch) will generally meet most building codes.
 That said, we always quote, order, and install concrete with a 4,000-psi attribute.
 The psi will be specifically identified in the quote.
 This means that the concrete should be able to withstand up to 4,000 pounds in a one square inch area without compromising.
 A large SUV or truck can weigh up to 5,500 pounds, and the weight is spread over way more than a square inch.
 A more expensive option is to order concrete with fiberglass mesh embedded in the concrete.
 Many builders will recommend just using fiber mesh without wire mesh.
 We feel that wire mesh should always be installed regardless.

-Finishers: The finishers will smooth out high and low spots and fill holes.
+Finishers: The finishers should smooth out high and low spots and fill holes.
 A lot of attention is directed to mending surface imperfections.
 Finishers will work to get the surface as smooth as possible, without overworking the cream.
 The floats are used to bring the cream to the top.
-Sides are then vibrated to avoid the honeycomb look on the edges.
+Sides are then sometimes vibrated to avoid the honeycomb look on the edges.
 We will wait for all the “bleed water” to disappear from the surface of the slab before troweling.
 The bleed water will rise to the surface during the curing process and will reabsorb into the slab or evaporate from the surface over time.
 Finally, one will drag a broom across the surface for a final finish, depending on the application and/or finish desired.

 Payment: Once a 50% deposit is received, we put the customer on our schedule.
 The remainder is due upon completion of the job.